hitiksaini/Code-Of-Conduct/README.md

 # Code of Conduct

+Find below the instructions and guidelines of our community.
 ## 1. Purpose

 A primary goal of Mozilla Chandigarh Community is to be inclusive to the largest number of contributors, with technical or educational background.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, ability, ethnicity, and religion (or lack thereof).